Ivančice: Administrative division

+Etymology

+The name Ivančice is derived from the personal name Ivanek (a pet form of Ivan), meaning "the village of Ivanek's people".

 Geography

 Ivančice is located about 18 km southwest of Brno.
 It lies in the Boskovice Furrow.
 The highest point is at 409 m above sea level.
 The town is situated at the confluences of the Oslava, Jihlava and Rokytná rivers.

 History

 The first written mention of Ivančice is from 1212.
 In 1288, it became a royal town of King Wenceslaus II.
 In 1304, the town was burned down by the Cumans.
 In 1424–1435, the town was occupied by the Hussites.
 Ivančice ceased to be a royal town in 1486, when it was acquired by the Pernštejn family and later by the Lords of Lipá.

 In the 16th century, Ivančice became the centre of Moravian education thanks to the Unity of the Brethren.
 The town prospered until the Thirty Years' War, when it was looted by the troops of Gabriel Bethlen and later occupied by the Swedish army.
 The war was followed by a plague epidemic and many houses remained desolate.
 However, the town slowly managed to recover.